liblouis/liblouis.github.io/_posts/2025-03-03-liblouis-release-3.33.0.md

 -   Improvements to the UEB table thanks to James Bowden.
 In particular the handling of words containing \"somer\", e.g. \"Somerville\" was fixed.
 -   Hungarian improvements (added more exceptions) thanks to Attila Hammer.
 -   Add a new 6-dot table for literary Coptic braille, thanks to Eric Harvey.
--   Added some missing symbols (including space) to the table for the International Phonetic Alphabet, thanks to James Bowden.
+-   Added some missing symbols (including space) to the table for the International Phonetic Alphabet, thanks to Robert Englebretson and James Bowden.
 -   Add a table for Portuguese 6-dot computer braille, thanks to Tiago
     1. Casal and Iván Argote-Pérez.
 The table is based on the official